Pratik-94/Human-Robot-Team-for-Failure-Correction/README.md

 ![node_graph](assets/workspace.png)

 ## About Sociopulator
 Sociopulator is a manipulator designed to perform manipulation tasks like "pick and place" successfully by interacting with humans.
+In this project the manipulator has the task of sorting the three packages (Green,Red,Blue) in their respective bin.(Green - Green Bin, Red - Red Bin, Blue - Blue Bin).

 ## Installations
 Install ROS Controller